 Analytical Methods

 Data was processed using R version 4.3.2 and RStudio version 2023.12.0+369 on the x86_64-apple-darwin20 (64-bit) platform and running under macOS Sonoma 14.3.1.
-Fluorescence data files generated by LIFT software were imported and tidied using the tidyverse [51], lubridate [52], and googlesheets4 [53] packages.
+Fluorescence data files generated by LIFT software were imported, tidied and combined with metadata on each culture using the tidyverse [51], lubridate [52], and googlesheets4 [53] packages.
 The tidyverse, doBy [54], and WaveletComp [55] packages were used for wavelet analyses.
 Lastly, the mgcv [56] and mgcViz [57] packages were used for generalized additive modelling, while the ggplot2 [58] and metR [59] packages were used for data visualization.

 Wavelet Transformations

-The fluorescence data yields a time series of Fv/Fm over 32 flashes for each flash spacing and each measurement temperature.
+The fluorescence data yields a time series of Fv/Fm over 32 flashes for each flash spacing and each measurement temperature, for each culture sample.
 The fluorescence time series were analyzed for each combination of strain, growth conditions, measurement temperature, and flash spacing, using wavelet transformations [60], as exemplified in Figure 6.
 Unlike traditional methods, wavelet analysis does not assume that the statistical properties of a time series are constant.
 Instead, wavelet transformations locally decompose the signal across different time scales and estimate spectral characteristics as a function of time [61].
 By examining the frequency and wavelet power spectra, we can uncover the dominant patterns in the data [60].